crbrue/ai-science-training-series/07_AITestbeds/HW_README.md

 ![Epochs_30](graphcore_mnist_epoch_30.png)

 None of these seem to improve the final training accuracy.
-So I dropped the learning rate to 0.10 and saw a ~1-2% change in final accuracy
+So I dropped the learning rate to 0.10 and saw a ~1-2% change in final accuracy which also wasnt dramatically lower.

 ![LR_0.10](graphcore_mnist_LR_010.png)